Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 Other Holiday Things at the Disneyland Resort

-Because you know that lines will be long for everything, take advantage of what you can as it comes!
+The Festival of Holidays is a must-do inside Disney California Adventure park, a celebration with live entertainment, food and crafts from around the globe.
 When we visited last holiday, we arrived to Disney California Adventure park around 2 pm and there weren’t any lines at all for the Festive Foods Marketplace.
 However by 6 pm, lines were 20 guests deep!
 If you see something with a short queue, go for it right then and there because crowds do build as the day goes on.

 I absolutely adore just admiring the gorgeous holiday decor that’s all over the Disney parks.
 From the enormous tree on Main Street U.S.A., the auto-themed holiday decor in Cars Land and even the whimsical holiday spirit in Toontown, almost every area is decked out!
 Be sure to take the time to look at the decorations and take plenty of photos.